Probing multi-mobility edges in quasiperiodic mosaic lattices: Experimental Implementation

 Then, we investigate the $\kappa=3$ photonic mosaic lattice comprising 34 sites at the same modulation strength.
-The lattice contains four MEs given by the expression of $E_c=\pm J \sqrt{1\pm1/\lambda}$.
-The corresponding energy diagram is depicted in Fig.~\ref{fig3}, where the four MEs have divided the spectrum into various regions.
-Here, we mark three distinct localized eigenstates as \textbf{I, II}, and \textbf{III} (see Supplementary Information E for intensity distributions of $\kappa=3$ eigenstates), and we probe the localized states with single site excitation.
-After a propagation distance of 1000 \textmu m, the evolution pattern distributions are illustrated in Fig.~\ref{fig3}.
-The experimental data demonstrates remarkable agreement with the theoretical simulation results (shown as blank bars in the figure), confirming the exponential localization in the excited site.
-Moreover, we also inject light into the 4th waveguide, to probe the extended state.
-This particular injection position is chosen since the site has a large overlap with the two extended eigenstates, survived at such larger potential (also shown in Supplementary Information E).
-Both linear and logarithmic scale intensity distributions are exhibited in Fig.~\ref{fig3}, and clearly depict a marked contrast to the localized states in terms of light evolution patterns.
-Our results prove the coexistence of energy-dependent localized and extended states induced by multiple MEs in the $\kappa=3$ mosaic model.
+The lattice contains four MEs given by the expression of $E_c=\pm J \sqrt{1\pm J/\lambda}$, see~\cite{Wang2020} and SI~A1.
+The corresponding energy diagram is depicted in Fig.~\ref{fig3}(a), where the four MEs have divided the spectrum into various regions.
+The inset shows the an enlarged region with 4 MEs at strong modulation strength.
+Here, we mark three distinct localized eigenstates as \textbf{I, II}, and \textbf{III} (see SI~G for intensity distributions of $\kappa=3$ eigenstates), and we probe the localized states with single site excitation.
+After a propagation distance of 3000 \textmu m, the evolution pattern distributions are illustrated in Fig.~\ref{fig3}(b) and (c), corresponding to localized states and extended states respectively.
+The experimental data of localized states demonstrates remarkable agreement with the theoretical simulation results (shown as blank bars in the figure), confirming the exponential localization in the excited site.
+Moreover, we also inject light into the 16th, 19th and 25th waveguide, to probe the extended state.
+These particular injection positions are chosen since the site has a large overlap with the two extended eigenstates, survived at such larger potential (also shown in SI~G).
+Both linear and logarithmic scale intensity distributions are exhibited, and clearly depict a marked contrast to the localized states in terms of light evolution patterns.
+Our results prove the coexistence of both extended and localized states in the system at different energies, induced by multiple MEs in the $\kappa=3$ mosaic model.